-6. If applicable to a planned HOME TBRA activity, a description of how the preference for a specific category of individuals with disabilities (e.g. persons with HIV/AIDS or chronic mental illness) will narrow the gap in benefits and the preference is needed to narrow the gap in benefits and services
+6. If applicable to a planned HOME TBRA activity, a description of how the preference for a specific category of individuals with disabilities (e.g. persons with HIV/AIDS or chronic mental illness) will

-7. If applicable, a description of any preference or limitation for rental housing projects.
-(See 24 CFR 92.253(d)(3) and CFR 91.220(l)(2)(vii)).
+If applicable, a description of any preference or limitation for rental housing projects.
+(See 24 CFR 92.253(d)(3) and CFR 91.220(I)(2)(vii)).
 Note: Preferences cannot be administered in a manner that limits the opportunities of persons on any basis prohibited by the laws listed under 24 CFR 5.105(a).